Priority: - Contain

 - Please carefully read and follow herbicide labels prior to application.

-For alternative planting options to yellow flag iris download the ISCBC's Grow Me Instead brochure (pg.
+For alternative planting options to orange hawkweed download the ISCBC's Grow Me Instead brochure (pg.
 39 and 40).

 Header photo (Sapin88).